I’ve loved the moon ever since I was a little kid.

 Everyone has his or her own ritual for cleansing crystals under the full moon.
 Below I’ll share the process I go through each month, but I also encourage you to follow your intuition and do what feels right for YOU! :)

-My process for cleansing crystals in the moonlight
+Cleansing crystals in the moonlight

 This post contains affiliate links that support the work of Finding Magick at no extra cost to you.
 Read my disclosure policy for more information.